Notice that amber hue? Is there anything better than the contrast of bittersweet caramel juxtaposed with milky custard?

 Something about a pot full of sugar and water scream STIR ME, but that is the cardinal sin of caramel making.

-My first attempt, I stirred, and I stirred, until I watched my sugar seize into a sorry bunch of sugar chunks.
-If this happens to you, I sympathize.
-Fear not!
-You may save your sugar yet.
-Simply add more water and start the process again.
+If you stir anyway (maybe you’re the curious type).
+You will end up with sugar that seizes into a sorry bunch of sugar chunks.
+To save your sugar, simply add more water and start the process again.
 Only this time, DO NOT STIR.

-Hmmmm.
-What’s a metaphor for caramel making that will prepare us flan makers for the task ahead?
-Imagine staring at a pot of sugar water that refuses to do anything.
+To prepare you for what’s ahead… Imagine staring at a pot of sugar water that refuses to do anything.

 Nothing.
 2 minutes.